 Poppies - is a beautiful animation from Cbeebies following a young rabbit through the poppy fields, great to use with younger children.

 The author Tom Palmer has a range of resources available to use within the classroom all around the theme of remembrance, linked to books that he has written.
-Reading War, is an online resource packed with information on WW1 and exploring the themes of Over the Line by Tom Palmer and Tilly's Promise by Linda Newbery.

 Into film also have a range of resources linked to the film adaptation of the book Private Peaceful, with resources linked to a range of curriculum subjects including Citizenship, English and History.
 You can also listen to an abridged version of the Michael Murpurgo's 'Private Peaceful' in 13 chapters via BBC School Radio (you will need to sign in to BBC iplayer to listen).
 There are programme notes, episode summaries, literacy activities and a gallery of images, like the one below great to use for writing and drama prompts.